unisave-cloud/website/src/guides/photon-fusion-authentication-for-server-and-player/photon-fusion-authentication-for-server-and-player.md

             "FUSION_SERVER_TOKEN"
         );

-        // We assume the Unisave player ID is sent to Photon
+        // We pull the Unisave player ID from the connection token
-        // as the connection token.
+        // again, but you should instead store the ID in some variable
-        string unisavePlayerId = Encoding.UTF8.Decode(
+        // right after the player joins and use that here instead. var connectionToken = FusionConnectionToken.FromBytes(
             Runner.GetPlayerConnectionToken(
                 playerRef
             )